LizEve/LSU_Herbarium_Imaging_Scripts/Setup.md

 #### 2.1a Log files

 - Files are written to output logs based on date modified.
-Modification date is the last time the contents of the file were altered, simply renaming the file itself should not change the modification date.
+Modification date is the last time the contents of the file were altered; simply renaming the file itself should not change the modification date.
-- File creation date is complicated to aquire on Linux machines, so I am using modification date which should server our purposes.
+- File creation date is complicated to acquire on Linux machines, so I am using modification date which should server our purposes.
 - Rsync logs are similar to the organizing logs.
 They are named based on the date and a trailing custom string.
 - For LSU the log names will contain the date, the word 'server' to indicate they are logs for server upload, and the computer they are imaged on.

 ### 2.2 Download and store locally

 - `https://github.com/LizEve/HerbariumRA.git`
-  - Copy script from imagining computer or use github to clone
+  - Copy script from imagining computer or use GitHub to clone
 - Store script somewhere that is executable by root.
-  - This is dependant on how your server and permissions are set up.
+  - This is dependent on how your server and permissions are set up.

 ### 2.3 Edit script